mattgwagner/mattgwagner/whatiuse.md

 I have a Microsoft Comfort Curve keyboard at both home and the office.
 I couldn't stand the original wireless iMac keyboard, so the Comfort Curve was a great, small expense.
 I'm not picky about mice, but I was struggling to get used to the Magic Mouse and went back to a general Dell OEM mouse.
 I receive e-mail on my beat up HTC Incredible, which is badly in need of replacement due to a badly cracked screen.

-My wife and I watch tv and movies streaming over our [Roku](http://roku.com) box.
+My wife and I watch tv and movies streaming over our [Roku](http://roku.com) box from NetFlix and Plex Media Server.

 ### And what software?